ebbekyhl/UEF-PV-Production/index.md

 The workflow includes a CO2 accounting of the emissions associated with manufacturing the panels, balanced by the avoided emissions from providing CO2-free electricity to the consumer.
 Here, avoided emissions are calculated based on the CO2-intensity of the electricity that would otherwise have been imported from the local grid.

-The visualizations and data presented on this page are updated daily, while some data sources might be refreshed less frequency.
+The visualizations and data presented on this page are updated daily, while some data sources might be refreshed less frequently.

 ![UEF PV installation production data](/figures/production_panel_1.png)